The Truth about Eating Dogs in Vietnam and China

 While legislative moves have been made to jail people who eat dog meat, some of the festivals that are held still defy these kinds of rulings.
 Nevertheless, the practice is beginning to fade in the twenty-first century.
 For example, a popular eatery was recently closed in Guangzhou due to the tightening of regulations.
 That particular restaurant had featured dog meat on its menu since 1963.

 In Vietnam, the eating of dog meat frequently takes place in the urban sections of the northern area of the country.
 The meat is served in specialty restaurants that feature the meat dish for their customers.
-The reason that the meat is revered is because it is believed to be a lucky meat.
+The reason that the meat is revered is that it is believed to be lucky meat.
 Therefore eating dog meat is thought to bring people prosperity and luck.
 The Vietnamese people view eating dog meat the same as consuming chicken or pork.

-In the urban areas, dog meat restaurants are “staple” restaurants.
+In urban areas, dog meat restaurants are “staple” restaurants.
 For example, in Hanoi, one street in the city showcases many restaurants that offer dog meat on their menus.
 Customers—mostly men—sit on mats and consume alcohol and the food.
 The consumption of canine meat is also part of a ceremony that begins at the conclusion of the lunar month.
 Therefore, eateries that serve dog meat may only open their doors during this time period.
 Reports also reveal that dogs are smuggled from Thailand so that their meat can be sold in restaurants.

 However, with that being said, the desire to eat dog meat, as in China, is not as pronounced today as it has been in the past.
 Before 2014, over five million dogs were slaughtered annually for their meat in Vietnam.
 However, as the incomes of the people have risen, their need to eat the meat of dogs has waned.
 Now, many of the higher-income Vietnamese are keeping dogs as pets, some of which are imported from Japan, China, or other nearby countries.
 In fact, a pet dog can cost as much as US $4,700.

 Needless to say, eating a dog for its meat has not completely stopped in China or Vietnam.
 However, as the world becomes more globalized and people make higher incomes, the practice will hopefully finally subside.
-Part of the reason that the practice is acceptable is because the people have been eating the meat of dogs for thousands of years.
-Also, as noted, the Vietnamese believe that eating the meat promotes luck and prosperity.
+Part of the reason that the practice is acceptable is because people have been eating the meat of dogs for thousands of years.
+Also, as noted, the Vietnamese believe that eating meat promotes luck and prosperity.

 However, as people become more educated and live more sophisticated lifestyles, the desire to eat this meat lessens.
 According to one animal rights organization, Yulin, which holds the aforementioned annual dog-eating festival, is home to over 100 slaughterhouses.
 These facilities process between 30 and 100 dogs, on average, each day.
-However the Center for Animal Disease and Control in the city reports that Yulin now only has eight slaughterhouses, all of which sell about 200 dogs.
+However, the Center for Animal Disease and Control in the city reports that Yulin now only has eight slaughterhouses, all of which sell about 200 dogs.
 Nevertheless, this number rises tenfold when the city holds its yearly festival.

 The only way to keep this type of practice in check then is to introduce legislation that more stringently penalizes the activity and makes the selling of dogs less attractive.
 While dogs fetch a high price as pets, they also fetch a high price as food.